rvegajr/DBCopyTool/README.md

 SQL Server Database Copy Tool (originally from Codeplex)

 Project Description
-Simple tool to copy databases from one SQL Server to another.
+# Simple tool to copy databases from one SQL Server to another.

 Copies a sql server database from one server to another by backing it up, copying the backup file to the destination server and restoring the database.

-Please rate and comment!
+Copied from https://dbcopytool.codeplex.com/.
+This project deserves all the props and money!
+Give them praise!

 ![alt text](http://download-codeplex.sec.s-msft.com/Download?ProjectName=dbcopytool&DownloadId=63006)